Welcome - Thank you for visiting our website

 Garth Lenton Oak Class Teacher.
-Leader in Learning – Mathematics and Geography.
+Leader in Learning – Mathematics.

 Rachael Long Hazel Class Teacher.
 Leader in Learning - Literacy and Modern Languages.

 Maria PennWillow Class Teacher.
-Leader in Learning – Science, History, Art & Design and Design Technology.
+Leader in Learning – Science, Art & Design and Design Technology.

 Jo BrindleJo supports the social and emotional needs of our children.

-Joanne Brownjohn Joanne is an HLTA working in Willow and Hazel Class.
-Joanne is also the school’s PE coordinator.
+Joanne Brownjohn Joanne is an HLTA and the school’s PE coordinator.